ash0080/gun.doc.cn/CAP-Theorem.md

 So how is strong consistency possible, then?
 It is built ontop of a messaging system that is eventually consistent.
 These messages broadcast a "lock" request to all peers for the data to be modified (this example ignores potential lock request conflicts).
 The peers "ack" back accepting the data lock, meaning they will not allow local users to read or write on that data, resulting in high latency for the user.
 Once the original peers has received unanimous approval, it will then write the data and wait till it hears back success from the peers.
 The following two things can be observed from this:

- - This system is not highly available, if there is a network partition (aka if any one peer cannot be reached) the data cannot be said to be consistent without waiting an indefinite amount time.
+ - That system is not highly available, if there is a network partition (aka if any one peer cannot be reached) the data cannot be said to be consistent without waiting an indefinite amount time.
  - Strong consistency is an emergent property of an eventually consistent messaging system.
 Meaning GUN could evolve into a CP system at the loss of being highly available.

 ### Linearizability